 How to Manage Workplace Conflict When Your Team is Remote

-When working from an office, workplace conflict is resolved relatively quickly with face-to-face conversation.
+Workplace conflict is resolved relatively quickly with face-to-face conversation when working from an office.
 But now that teams are mostly remote, communicating primarily through slack messages and email, learning how to manage workplace conflict has become more challenging.

 Employees struggle to stay productive as the pandemic drags on and find it difficult to separate work and life when both environments have merged.
 In this post, we'll explain why managing workplace conflict when your team is remote is essential, how to manage workplace conflict, and signs your team may be experiencing conflict but haven't expressed it yet.

-Conflict can come from the same problems that you might experience when you’re in a workplace.
-Below are just a few of the reasons that your team might be experiencing conflict.
+Conflict can come from the same problems that you might experience when you're in a workplace.
+Below are a few reasons why your team might be experiencing conflict.

-When you’re sending messages online, your communication misses an essential element: the non-verbal cues.
-Things like facial expressions and hand gestures can change how the receiver interprets a message.
-And while video calls are live and face-to-face, it still doesn’t quite cut it like an in-person meeting.
+When sending messages online, your communication misses an essential element: non-verbal cues.
+For example, facial expressions and hand gestures can change how the receiver interprets a message.
+And while video calls are live and face-to-face, it still doesn't quite cut it like an in-person meeting.

 With everything communicated digitally, emails and calls can get missed.
 Messages can get lost in translation.
 One too many pulled into an email can make things confusing.
 And just generally, the process can slow down, making it frustrating for people to get tasks done.
 Not to mention, with everyone working from, it's hard to know how productive everyone truly is.